-To the Executive Board of the Boy Scouts of America
+To the Executive Board of the Boy Scouts of America:

-We have audited the accompanying consolidated financial statements of the Boy Scouts of America, which comprise the consolidated balance sheet as of December 31, 2012, and the related consolidated statements of revenues, expenses and other changes in net assets, functional expenses, and cash flows for the year then ended.
-The prior year summarized comparative information has been derived from the Boy Scouts of America's 2011 consolidated financial statements, and in our report dated March 22, 2012, we expressed an unqualified opinion on those financial statements.
+We have audited the accompanying consolidated financial statements of the Boy Scouts of America and its subsidiaries, which comprise the consolidated balance sheet as of December 31, 2013, and the related consolidated statements of revenues, expenses and other changes in net assets, functional expenses, and cash flows for the year then ended.
+The prior year summarized comparative information has been derived from the Boy Scouts of America's 2012 consolidated financial statements, and in our report dated March 26, 2013, we expressed an unqualified opinion on those financial statements.